wwpass/gluu/INSTALLATION.md

 Check that `ticket.json` is working.
 Go to `https://<your_gluu_host>/wwpass/ticket.json`.
-If your setup is correct you will see the following output:
+If your setup is correct, you will see output like this:

 ```json
 {"result": true, "data": "SPNAME:07629a1963c5e4f4f339ecb852b7a0bf10a90c62@p-sp-05-50:16033", "ttl": 600, "encoding": "plain"}